Thin Epidemic in Hollywood - Extreme Celebrity Weight Loss

 about 80% of how we look and feel.

 let anything stand in her way.
-I encourage you to embrace times of challenge.
-It's when you are
+I encourage you to embrace these

+tough times as a challenge.
+It's when you are faced with obstacles

 Many people do have the natural ability to be thin, longer and

 leaner than others (ectomorph).
 However, I believe that those walking

 the red carpet are competing with their peers to see who can be

 the sexiest, or shall I say the thinnest.
 It seems that those who

 spend time with Paris Hilton or Nicole Richie appear to "waif

 out" or strive to be "heroin chic".
 Paris is actually

 naturally thin.
 I met her in LA in the summer of 2004 and you can